 Processes

 You can create a process flow that has Sets at its core.
 Consider each Set to be a flow or a step.
-You can define rules around the process flow based on principles.
-If Agile (1), test-cases must exist.
+You can define rules around the process flow based on values.
+If Agile (1), test cases must exist.
 If Environmental, an ethics checklist is required.

 Methods

 An entire management method could be designed on AMMERSE.
-We ask that you include AMMERSE as its foundationt in the name to ensure that AMMERSE is presented.
-AMMERSE Maturity Index as an example.
+We ask that you include AMMERSE as its foundation in the name to ensure that AMMERSE is presented.
+AMMERSE Maturity Index is an example.

 Pattern Language

 AMMERSE is built on the concept of a pattern language.
 This means that you must inherit from this concept.
-Named Sets, Frameworks built on AMMERSE should have an Intent, Solution to a Problem and presented as such.
-If you do not, the design, implementation and uptake of such a thing would be obscured.
-You will need to see the separate Pattern Langauge guide for more.
+Named Sets and frameworks built on AMMERSE should have an Intent, Solution to a Problem, and be presented as such.
+They must be based on values.
+If you do not, the design, implementation, and uptake of such a thing would be obscured and not aligned with AMMERSE.